CodeSavei/aptitude-project/README.md

-A Java Spring Boot based Aptitude questions practising website to practise questions from a variety of topics.
+An Aptitude questions practising website to practise questions from a variety of topics.
+Built using Java and Spring Boot and and relies on a MySQL DB.